quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### QTable

-Renamed the "data" property to "rows" (to solve TS conflict issue with "data" incorrectly inferred as the "data()" method of a Vue component)
+Renamed the "data" property to "rows" (to solve TS conflict issue with "data" incorrectly inferred as the "data()" method of a Vue component).

+New prop: "column-sort-order".
+Also, new "columns" definition prop: "sortOrder".

 #### QTable/QTree